cardgate/xtcommerce/README.md

 ## Installation

-1. Download and unzip the most recent [source code](https://github.com/cardgate/xtcommerce/releases) file on your desktop.
+1. Download and unzip the most recent [cardgate.zip](https://github.com/cardgate/xtcommerce/releases) file on your desktop.

 2. Upload the contents of the **zip file** to the **root** of your website.